adamazoulay/ITkTrackingGUIDocs/docs/usage.rst

 ----------
 Use the tree on the left side of the program to navigate to the component you wish to mark.
 (Ex: R0->H1->HCC)

+To zoom in and out on an image, use the scroll wheel on your mouse.

+To move the image, hold the ``Ctrl`` key to click and drag the image.

+To reset the image to fit the window, press the `R` key.

 Selection
 ---------
 Use selection window or the image itself to select areas that have been identified.
 Selectable areas are shown on the